 Blood flowing easily through your arteries and veins is pivotal to maintaining your blood circulation.
 We take this process for granted until our blood becomes thickened or develops clots, which stops the flow of blood.
 This leads to disabling effects on the heart, muscles, brain, and any organ that is dependent on that blood flow.
+Blood thinners may help.

 As a vascular surgeon, I have too often seen just how devastating poor or obstructed blood flow can be on the body.
 The arteries and veins that make up your vascular system are the highway that delivers oxygen and nutrients to the body’s cells.

 A common way this highway becomes obstructed is due to a blood clot.
 A blood clot is congealed blood much like “blood jelly.”
 Blood clots can be particularly problematic when they prevent your blood from freely flowing to vital organs such as the heart or brain, causing a catastrophic heart attack or stroke.

 Medications commonly known as blood thinners can be prescribed to help the blood flow smoothly through your arteries and veins.
 Think of blood thinners as decreasing the viscosity of your blood.
 These medications keep blood clots from either forming in the first place or becoming larger by affecting the body’s coagulation system.